zydou/arti/doc/dev/notes/rpc-meta-draft.md

   that has not received a final response.

 update
-: A JSON object whose type depends on the request method.
+: A JSON object whose contents depends on the request method.
   It is required on an update.

 result